 Did you know your property could be the site for a Beetle Buffet this summer?
-Japanese Beetles and other beetles emerge as flying adults sometime in the middle of summer and feed for a month or so, causing substantial damage to trees, shrubs, and flowers in the landscaping at almost every property.
-Even though these pests are well-known, there are still a lot of information you may or may not know about Japanese Beetles and other beetles that may be feeding on your landscaping.
+Japanese Beetles and other beetles emerge as flying adults sometime in the middle of summer.
+After emerging, they feed for roughly a month.
+Beetles cause substantial damage to trees, shrubs, and flowers in the landscaping at almost every property.
+Even though these pests are well-known, there’s still lots of information you may not know about Japanese Beetles.
+Much of what follows applies to other beetles that may be feeding on your landscape, too.

 Beetles are bound to find their favorite meal if it’s on your property.
 However, there are some methods that can drastically reduce the damage you may find.